Is Pickleball Risky? What Injury-Prone Players Need To Know

 The hottest new sports trend in years (maybe even decades) is pickleball, an addictive outdoor game that feels like the love child of tennis and ping pong.
 It’s easy to understand why the sport is gaining fans with such speed: It’s easy to learn, engaging to play, and people of all ages can enjoy it.

 But this newfound popularity has come with a major downside: injuries.
 Lots of them.
-In fact, pickleball injuries are expected to cost Americans $400 million in medical bills this year, according to CBS News.
+In fact, pickleball injuries in 2023 cost Americans an estimated $377 million in medical bills, according to investment banking company UBG Group AG.
 One such injury belongs to Fred Lodge, a friend of Katie’s who sustained an injury a few years ago during a game.

 “I got talked into trying pickleball and within five or ten minutes of my first game, I blew out my Achilles,” Lodge said.
 The injury required surgery, and now, he maintains an adamant no-pickleball policy for his life.
 “My unscientific take on it is that my 65-year-old brain was superseded by my 20-year-old brain, which still thinks I can still move explosively,” he explained.